Regulatory Road Signs in 2020: Beyond The Driving TestUpdated Oct. 20, 2020

 Lane use signs

 The sign pictured above indicates that any vehicle in the left lane must turn left at the next intersection.
 You would need to merge out of this lane as soon as possible, if your intention is to turn right or travel straight across the intersection.
-Other types of lane which may be marked with lane use signs include:
+Other types of lanes that may be marked with lane use signs include:

-- A lane which is shortly coming to an end.
+- A lane that is shortly coming to an end.